generikvault/vertical-limit/README.md

 Vertical Limit provides cursor navigation commands to:

-- jump to the first line of a block.
+- move to the first line of a block.
-- jump to the last line of a block.
+- move to the last line of a block.
 - select text until the first line of a block.
 - select text until the last line of a block.
 - insert cursors until the first line of a block.
 - insert cursors until the last line of a block.
+- move cursor to begin of block.
+- move cursor to end of block.
+- extend selection to begin of block.
+- extend selection to end of block.

-### Enumeration
+### Enumerate

 Vertical Limit provides a command to insert an enumeration in all active selections.